- Home

 5. Prune rambling roses

 Although beautiful, if rambling or climbing roses aren’t maintained, their stems can become tangled.
 This will affect how well they flower and leave them open to disease.
-Pruning them in late summer allows for better air circulation, keeps them healthy, and will usually improve their performance the following year.
+Pruning them in late summer allows for better air circulation, keeps them healthy, and usually improves performance the following year.

 To prune your rambling rose, cut off any dead, dying, or diseased leaves, shoots, stumps, or stems.
-You can also use this opportunity to remove any branches that are growing awkwardly or ruining the shape.
+You can also use this opportunity to remove any awkward branches.

 For more information about how to prune a rambling rose, check out this RHS guide.